laudiacay/pintos-work/pintos-p1/src/threads/DESIGNDOC.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+New members in struct thread:
+1. int64_t wakeup_time: tracks the wakeup time of a sleeping thread
+2. struct semaphore sleep_semaphore: used to put a thread to sleep or to wake up a thread
+3. struct list_elem waitlist_elem: list element that goes into the wait list of sleeping threads

+struct list wait_list: keeps track of the list of sleeping threads

+bool first_wakeup_from_l_elem(const struct list_elem* a,
+		const struct list_elem* b, void* aux): a function to compare two threads using their wake up time when inserting into the wait list

 ---- ALGORITHMS ----

 >> A2: Briefly describe what happens in a call to timer_sleep(),
 >> including the effects of the timer interrupt handler.

+In timer_sleep(), the current thread's wake up time is calculated and stored.
+It is then put to sleep and inserted into a list of sleeping threads sorted by their wake up times.
+The timer interrupt handler wakes up any thread in the list of sleeping threads that needs to wake up.

 >> A3: What steps are taken to minimize the amount of time spent in
 >> the timer interrupt handler?

+We use ordered insert when inserting threads into the wait list so that the list is always sorted, with the thread that has the earliest wake up time being at the front.
+In this way when we search for threads to wake up in timer interrupt handler, we can traverse the wait list starting at the front and break immediately when we encounter a thread that shouldn't wake up.

 ---- SYNCHRONIZATION ----

 >> A4: How are race conditions avoided when multiple threads call
 >> timer_sleep() simultaneously?

+???

 >> A5: How are race conditions avoided when a timer interrupt occurs
 >> during a call to timer_sleep()?

+We disabled interrupts to protect inserting a thread into the wait list, so the thread won't be interrupted when it's accessing the global wait list.

 ---- RATIONALE ----

 >> A6: Why did you choose this design?
 In what ways is it superior to
 >> another design you considered?

 			 PRIORITY SCHEDULING
 			 ===================